How IPv6 Changes Network Forensics and Digital Investigations

 1. Traceability Is Complicated by Expanded Address Space

-Because IPv6 subnets have trillions of addresses, network scanning and reconnaissance logs are much less predictable.
+Because IPv6 subnets contain trillions of addresses, network scanning and reconnaissance logs become far less predictable.
+Forensic teams must rely on behavioral analysis instead of exhaustive IP enumeration, as attackers can hide within massive address ranges.

 2. Packet Analysis Is Affected by New Header Structures